tausvels/usefullFunctions/README.md

 20. numberOfJumps - Outputs the total number of jumps required to reach the finish line.
 Takes arg1 = feet (e.g.- 6 feet) and arg2 = jumpLength (e.g- 1 feet)

+21. maxSubArr - Outputs the largest sum of contiguous integers in the array.

 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index